 Drawing Units - Select the unit of measure for the drawing distance.

 Actual Distance - Enter the scale's actual distance.
 You can enter this as feet and inches if desired (such as "5-2" or "5-2 1/2").
 Be sure to leave a space between the inches and the fraction.

 Actual Units - Select the unit of measure for the actual distance.

-Scale Description - The description of the scale is displayed in the Measurement Toolbar when you create or edit a measurement inside the detail area.
+Scale Description - The description of the scale is displayed on the Ribbon Bar’s Home Tab / Scale section. when you create or edit a measurement inside the detail area.
 When first defining the detail scale, you can leave this blank and Dimension will create a description automatically.
 It you don't like the automatic description, just change it and Dimension will leave it alone.

 Normalize... - The same scale can be described in many ways.
 The scales "1/4 inch = 1 foot", "1 inch = 4 feet" and "2.25 inches = 9 feet" are identical.
 A "normalized" scale is one where either the drawing distance or the actual distance is one.
 If you press the Normalize button, Dimension will display a menu containing the three normalized scales.
 The third option uses 1 foot for the actual distance and sets the drawing distance to the nearest 1/16th of an inch.
 The percentage the adjusted scale is of the calibrated scale is displayed so you can see how significant the rounding is.
 Select a menu option to normalize the current scale or press the Escape key to keep the non-normalized scale.

 Calibrate... - In some cases, the drawing scale may not be available, but one or more dimensions are specified on the drawing.
 In this case, you can specify the scale by "Calibrating" it.
 Press this button to start the calibration process (see Calibrating Scales).

 Set Border... - A detail scale only applies to part of a drawing.
 When creating a new detail scale, you must set the border.